titzko/need-more-stores/README.md

 ### Running the project

 To start the React app, use the command:
+> npm run start

 If you want to use the unsplash api yourself, you need to create the .env file and add your credentials

+Note that this project is not done.
+Also there are some things in the project which are no longer needed like json-server